BVengo/simple-shulker-preview/README.md

 # Simple Shulker Preview

-Simple Shulker Preview is a small fabric mod that displays the icon of the first item in a shulker.
+Simple Shulker Preview is a small fabric mod that displays an icon indicating the contents of a shulker.
 This icon appears on top of the shulker icon in inventory slots.
-Especially useful for bulk storage!

 ![Example image](src/main/resources/assets/simpleshulkerpreview/example.png)